Usinas Siderúrgicas de Minas Gerais (OTCMKTS:USNZY) Upgraded by Zacks Investment Research to “Strong-Buy”

-Usinas Siderúrgicas de Minas Gerais (OTCMKTS:USNZY) was upgraded by Zacks Investment Research from a “hold” rating to a “strong-buy” rating in a research report issued on Friday, Zacks.com reports.
-The firm currently has a $3.00 price objective on the basic materials company’s stock.
-Zacks Investment Research‘s price objective would suggest a potential upside of 20.48% from the company’s previous close.
+Zacks Investment Research upgraded shares of Usinas Siderúrgicas de Minas Gerais (OTCMKTS:USNZY) from a hold rating to a strong-buy rating in a research note released on Friday, Zacks.com reports.
+They currently have $3.00 price objective on the basic materials company’s stock.

 According to Zacks, “The USIMINAS SYSTEMS is Latin America’s biggest flat steel complex and it ranks among the world’s largest twenty steel producers.
 Usiminas is the System’s leader company, a conglomerate made up of companies that operate in the steel industry and businesses in which steel plays a strategic role.
 With a solid organizational culture and deeply committed to the stockholders and the society, the company is in a constant search for operating excellence, long-term vision and corporate responsibility.
 Presently, Usiminas leads a pool of companies and it has a strong focus on transparency in its relations with the capital market. “

-A number of other research analysts also recently weighed in on the company.
-The Goldman Sachs Group initiated coverage on Usinas Siderúrgicas de Minas Gerais in a report on Friday, December 10th.
-They set a “buy” rating on the stock.
-Citigroup raised Usinas Siderúrgicas de Minas Gerais from a “neutral” rating to a “buy” rating in a research report on Friday, November 12th.
-Finally, Grupo Santander raised Usinas Siderúrgicas de Minas Gerais from a “hold” rating to a “buy” rating and set a $22.50 price objective for the company in a research report on Tuesday, October 19th.
+A number of other research firms have also recently issued reports on USNZY.
+Citigroup raised Usinas Siderúrgicas de Minas Gerais from a neutral rating to a buy rating in a research report on Friday, November 12th.
+The Goldman Sachs Group began coverage on Usinas Siderúrgicas de Minas Gerais in a research report on Friday, December 10th.
+They set a buy rating for the company.
+Finally, Grupo Santander raised Usinas Siderúrgicas de Minas Gerais from a hold rating to a buy rating and set a $22.50 price objective for the company in a research report on Tuesday, October 19th.
 One analyst has rated the stock with a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat.com, Usinas Siderúrgicas de Minas Gerais has an average rating of “Buy” and a consensus target price of $16.50.
+According to MarketBeat.com, Usinas Siderúrgicas de Minas Gerais has an average rating of Buy and a consensus target price of $16.50.

+The business also recently declared a dividend, which will be paid on Monday, January 10th.
+Shareholders of record on Thursday, December 23rd will be given a $0.0289 dividend.
+The ex-dividend date of this dividend is Wednesday, December 22nd.
+This represents a dividend yield of 9.09%.
+This is a boost from Usinas Siderúrgicas de Minas Gerais’s previous dividend of $0.02.
+Usinas Siderúrgicas de Minas Gerais’s payout ratio is currently 18.37%.

 Usinas Siderúrgicas de Minas Gerais Company Profile